rougin/describe/README.md

 [![Coverage Status][ico-coverage]][link-coverage]
 [![Total Downloads][ico-downloads]][link-downloads]

-Describe is a PHP library that returns `Column` objects based on table schema information from a database.
+Describe is a PHP package that returns details of each column based on the database table schema.

 ## Installation